What is cough

 1. Cough called acute cough if it is present in the patient for less than three weeks.
 The patient catches this usually due to a common cold.
-An acute cough is usually worst in the beginning but it lost its strength after 2 weeks.
+An acute cough is usually worst in the beginning, but it lost its strength after two weeks.

 2. A cough that lasts between the time of 3 to 8 weeks is called sub-acute.
 This cough usually goes away after some days without treatment.

-3. Cough which lasts after 8 or more weeks is called chronic cough.
+3. Cough, which lasts after eight or more weeks, is called chronic cough.
 This type of illness mostly happened due to asthma, allergies, or the reactions of acid reflux disease.
-It is very common in peoples who smoke regularly.
+It is widespread in people who smoke regularly.

 Types of cough

-There are several types of cough that are affecting people’s health.
+There are several types of coughs that are affecting people’s health.
 Below mentioned some types are most common:

-The word whooping is used for this type is because after the cough, patient produces a sound that listens like “whoop”.
-Vaccine for whooping cough is available.
-The type can be dangerous for infants so proper care for babies after their birth is needed.
+The word whooping is used for this type is because, after the cough, the patient produces a sound that listens like “whoop”.
+A vaccine for whooping cough is available.
+The type can be dangerous for infants, so proper care for babies after their birth is needed.

 Cough with wheezing

-This type produces a wheezing sound when the patient exhales and it can be the sign of a blockage in lower airways.
-The blockage in wheezing cough can be due to the swelling caused by some respiratory infection like bronchiolitis, pneumonia, asthma, or some type of blockage in the throat.
+This type produces a wheezing sound when the patient exhales, and it can be a sign of a blockage in the lower airways.
+The blockage in wheezing cough can be due to the swelling caused by some respiratory infection like bronchiolitis, pneumonia, asthma, or some blockage in the throat.

 It is a dry cough that sounds like a barking seal.
-Barking cough is mostly linked with laryngotracheitis(croup).
+Barking cough is mainly linked with laryngotracheitis(croup).
 It can be due to some viral respiratory infections.
-Effects of allergies, asthma, and abrupt temperature change can also cause this.
+Effects of allergies, asthma and abrupt temperature change can also cause this.

-A cold environment during the day can cause a serious row of cough.
+A cold environment during the day can cause a severe row of coughs.
 Asthma, allergies, common cold, respiratory infections are the main contributor to causing daytime cough.

 Wear warm clothes that cover your whole body in the cold season.
-Keep yourself away from fragrances, pets, and polluted air if you have a serious cough or allergy problem.
+Keep yourself away from fragrances, pets, and polluted air if you have a severe cough or allergy problem.

-Nighttime cough is very common.
+Nighttime cough is prevalent.
 Many peoples face this issue.
-Coughing at the night can become worse because during sleeping person usually lays flat on the bed due to which a large amount of mucus can slip into the back of the throat which is a result can cause a series of annoying coughing.
+Coughing at night can become worse because during sleeping person usually lays flat on the bed, due to which a large amount of mucus can slip into the back of the throat, which can cause a series of annoying coughing.

 Asthma may make this problem more irritable so keep an inhaler or other medicines near your bed if you have asthma or related breathing problems.

 A simple cold can make you ill.
 You may get a fever with a cough and runny nose due to a cold.
-High fever with a heavy cough can be a serious health condition pneumonia.
-Pneumonia can cause serious complications in infants, children, old peoples, and weak peoples.
+High fever with a heavy cough can be a severe health condition, pneumonia.
+Pneumonia can cause severe complications in infants, children, older people, and weak people.

 Cough with vomiting

 Vomiting during coughing can be the reason for respiratory infection.
-Too much coughing can disturb the gag reflex which can result in throw up.
-Too much or persistent vomiting can be dangerous and in this condition, you may need to contact the doctor.
-Due to some health problems, excess mucus in the stomach can also lead to cough along with vomiting.
+Too much coughing can disturb the gag reflex, which can result in throw up.
+Too much or persistent vomiting can be dangerous, and in this condition, you may need to contact the doctor.
+Due to some health problems, excess mucus in the stomach can also lead to cough and vomiting.

 A persistent cough means a coughing problem that remains for weeks.
 Chronic infections, Asthma, Allergies, or some other health problems can lead to a persistent cough in the patient.

 A persistent cough can last for more than three weeks.
-If your infant or child is having this type of cough then visit the health institute immediately.
-Infants and children are weak against diseases as compared to adults so always take care of yourself and the health of your loved ones in a proper way.
+If your infant or child is having this type of cough, then visit the health institute immediately.
+Infants and children are weak against diseases compared to adults, so always take care of yourself and the health of your loved ones in a proper way.

-The common cold can introduce other health problems including coughing.
-A person may get a sore throat, low fever, runny nose, sneezing, nasal congestion, and cough as the symptoms of the common cold.
+The common cold can introduce other health problems, including coughing.
+A person may get a sore throat, low fever, runny nose, sneezing, nasal congestion, and cough as the common cold symptoms.